Josh-Bowen/Pomodoro-X-Friendo/software_Development_Plan.md

     * Runs for 5 minutes, 3 times.
     * Every 4th time, runs for 15 minutes
     * sound and/ or visual alert when finished
-    * prmpt the user to begin new timer
+    * prompt the user to begin new timer
+    * If the user inputs the wrong prompt, an error message will be displayed and the list of accaptable inputs will be displayed.

 <br>